 You know you have an incredible idea with which you could disrupt the market.
-But to do that, you need first to transform it into a software product.
-And you’re possibly wondering what the starting point is, and at what stage you need to take to the market.
+But to do that, you need to first transform it into a software product.
+And you’re possibly wondering what the starting point is, and at what stage you need to take the product to the market.
 You’re worried because you know of people who did not make an impact despite their great idea.
-These thoughts are but natural and every entrepreneur goes through them.
+These thoughts are natural and every entrepreneur goes through them.

 I’ve had the fortune of working with multiple founders at various stages of their product, from bootstrap to scale and even through rounds of Venture Capital Funding.
 And through the years of building products for entrepreneurs and conducting Ideation Workshops, I’ve come across some typical misconceptions about Product Bootstrapping I’d like to share.
 These notions could potentially spoil your fantastic product idea.